GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/SpannerChangeStreamsToElasticsearch/README.md

 * spannerChangeStream: The Spanner change stream.

 The template has the following optional parameters:
-* elasticsearchUsername: Elasticsearch username used to connect to Elasticsearch endpoint
-* elasticsearchPassword: Elasticsearch password used to connect to Elasticsearch endpoint
 * batchSize: Batch size in number of documents.
 Default: 1000
 * batchSizeBytes: Batch size in number of bytes.
 Default: 5242880 (5mb)
 * maxRetryAttempts: Max retry attempts, must be > 0.
 Default: no retries
 * maxRetryDuration: Max retry duration in milliseconds, must be > 0.
 Default: no retries
+* javaScriptIndexFnGcsPath: GCS path of storage location for JavaScript UDF that will specify _index metadata to be included with document in bulk request
+* javaScriptIndexFnName: Function name for JavaScript UDF that will specify _index metadata to be included with document in bulk request
+* propertyAsId: A property in the document being indexed whose value will specify _id metadata to be included with document in bulk request (takes precendence over an index UDF)
-* javascriptIndexFnGcsPath: GCS path of storage location for Javascript UDF to extract _index from row data
+* javaScriptIdFnGcsPath: GCS path of storage location for JavaScript UDF that will specify _id metadata to be included with document in bulk request
-* javascriptIndexFnName: Function name for Javascript UDF to extract _index from row data
+* javaScriptIdFnName: Function name for JavaScript UDF that will specify _id metadata to be included with document in bulk request
-* javascriptTypeFnGcsPath: GCS path of storage location for Javascript UDF to extract _type from row data
+* javaScriptTypeFnGcsPath: GCS path of storage location for JavaScript UDF that will specify _type metadata to be included with document in bulk request
-* javascriptTypeFnName: Function name for Javascript UDF to extract _type from row data
+* javaScriptTypeFnName: Function name for JavaScript UDF that will specify _type metadata to be included with document in bulk request
+* javaScriptIsDeleteFnGcsPath: GCS path of storage location for JavaScript UDF that will determine if document should be deleted rather than inserted or updated, function should return string value "true" or "false"
+* javaScriptIsDeleteFnName: Function name for JavaScript UDF that will determine if document should be deleted rather than inserted or updated, function should return string value "true" or "false"
 * spannerProjectId: The project containing the spanner instance (default uses same project as template runs in)
 * startTimestamp: The starting DateTime to use for reading change streams.
 Defaults to now.
 * endTimestamp: The ending DateTime to use for reading change streams.
 Defaults to infinite.
 * rpcPriority: The priority for Spanner RPC priority.
 Defaults to HIGH.
+* bulkInsertMethod: Whether to use INDEX (index, allows upserts) or the default CREATE (create, errors on duplicate _id) with Elasticsearch bulk requests

 Template can be executed using the following gcloud command:
 ```sh